andrewauclair/ModernDocking/docs/source/Dockable-Interface.rst

 These optional methods provide extra customization points for the application per dockable.

 .. warning::
-    The return values for the <code>Dockable</code> interface methods should be constant after the creation of the dockable component.
+    The return values for the ``Dockable`` interface methods should be constant after the creation of the dockable component.
     Certain methods can be dynamic and the framework provides methods to update their values within the framework.
 Any method that doesn't specify such a method can lead to unexpected behavior if changed after the dockable component is created.